Free hit: Advantage gained

 The opportunity afforded by a free hit enables a batter to play a more attacking shot, without the fear of getting out by any mode that is credited to the bowler i.e. bowled, caught, LBW, stumped or hit wicket.
 The only possible modes of dismissal on a free-hit delivery are the same as those applicable on a no-ball: run out, obstructing the field and hit the ball twice.

-If the batter is caught or bowled on a free hit, the ball is still in play and the batter can score runs.
-In case of bowled, the runs would be awarded to the batsman if the bat made contact with the ball before hitting the stumps; in case of clean bowled the runs are counted as byes.
+If the striker is caught or bowled on a free hit, the ball is still in play and the striker can score runs.
+In case of bowled, the runs would be awarded to the striker if the bat made contact with the ball before hitting the stumps; otherwise, the runs are counted as byes.
 An instance of the latter happened in an ODI between India and England in January 2017, when Liam Plunkett clean bowled MS Dhoni off a free-hit delivery and the ball rolled away to the boundary, giving India four byes.
 Another notable instance took place during the 2022 ICC Men's T20 World Cup match between India and Pakistan, in which Virat Kohli ran three byes after being bowled by Mohammad Nawaz off a free-hit delivery.